mvdbent/onAirScanner/README.md

 Once a meeting found, it can then control the HueLights via API.

 ## Set up

-What i used for this setup.
+**What i used for this setup:**
-Philips Hue Bridge v2
+- Philips Hue Bridge v2
-Hue Bloom - Model: LLC011
+- Hue Bloom - Model: LLC011
-Browser - Safari, Google Chrome text editor - BBEdit, Coderunner
+- Browser - Safari, Google Chrome
+- text editor - BBEdit, Coderunner
-Apple Automator.app
+- Apple Automator.app

 **Create a API user in Bridge** [link to source](https://developers.meethue.com/develop/get-started-2/)